 If you are looking for top quality, solid, long lasting Australian-made hardwood panels and roll top finishes, as used by the fencing and landscaping industries, for your DIY project or wholesale contract, then you are at the right place.

-Ausbrush is the onestop shop for panels made to Ausbrush specification/standards from sustainable native stands and plantation brush by Australia’s only two manufacturers.
+Ausbrush is the one-stop shop for panels made to Ausbrush specification/standards from sustainable native stands and plantation brush by Australia’s two manufacturers.
+See the differences between the two panel types.

-Ausbrush ships in pallet quantities and also makes up small and job specific orders from our standard panel sizes.
+Ausbrush ships in pallet quantities and also makes up small and job specific orders from our standard panel sizes and thickness’.
+See thickness options here.

-You will find here our warehouse collect pricing and from the drop down list prices delivered to your door in the major centres Melbourne Sydney Brisbane Gold Coast Darwin Perth Adelaide Canberra Country.
-For your part pallet and job specific orders to pretty much anywhere in mainland Australia including popular locations such as Sunshine Coast, Wollongong, Rye, Mornington & Geelong, please contact us for a quote,
+You will find our warehouse collect pricing from the drop down lists and prices delivered to your door in the major centres Melbourne Sydney Brisbane Gold Coast Darwin Perth Adelaide Canberra Country.
+For your part-pallet and job specific orders to pretty much anywhere in mainland Australia including popular locations such as Sunshine Coast, Wollongong, Rye, Mornington & Geelong, please contact us for a quote,

 Brushwood fencing panels are made from the Australian hardwood species, Melaleuca uncinata and can be very heavy to handle and install.
 Our installation videos show two common methods, the inline method and offset methods.